1970s Silver Plated Table Lamp

 Manufacturer: To be appraised.

-Philippe Barbier designed many lights in this style but most of the time not so kitschy as this one.
+Philippe Barbier designed many table lamps in this style but not so kitschy as this one.
 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.

-Philippe Barbier was a well-known French designer.
-He was the first to distribute the famous stool “Tam-Tam” designed by Henry Massonnet (1922-2005), which he helped to develop.
+Philippe Barbier was the first to distribute the famous stool “Tam-Tam” designed by Henry Massonnet (1922-2005), which he helped to develop.
 The chair is still in production. (external links open in a new window)

 Lamps in the movies!

 A comparable floor/table lamp with a different lampshade was used as a prop in Mr. Nobody (2009), a science fiction drama film written and directed by Jaco Van Dormael.
 Jaco Van Dormael is a Belgian film director, screenwriter and playwright.